Alan is a veteran of the US Air Force, a master electrician, and a long-time hobby farmer.

 While hollyhocks produce large amounts of beautiful flowers, they also produce even larger amounts of seeds.
 Every flower that blooms will leave behind a large seed pod filled with big, flat seeds.
 These seedpods are easily recognized and harvested.
 After harvesting, pods may be dried by placing them in a basket or on a mesh screen out of the weather for a couple of weeks.

 In no time, you will have hundreds of seeds.
-It is always a great mystery wondering what next year's flowers will look like.
+What next year's flowers will look like is always a great mystery!
 Depending on their pollination, the seeds often produce a variety of colors.

 These seeds are great for starting new hollyhocks in your own garden, sharing with friends and family, and trading.
 There are groups out there that trade seeds collected from their respective gardens each year.
 A bag full of hollyhock seeds could be a great way to trade around with like-minded gardeners for a unique variety of free seeds!

 What About Heirloom Hollyhocks?

 Heirloom hollyhocks come from some of the older original stock with blooms of only a single color.
 Most modern hollyhock varieties come in a wide range of colors, from bright to pastel.
 The heirloom flowers are generally a very dark, rich, deep color.
 There are a few heirloom varieties, with the most popular being crimson and black.
 Clusters of black flowers in full bloom on an heirloom hollyhock are enough to stop anyone in their tracks.

 These heirloom varieties were a little hard to find only 10 years ago.
 Now, I am happy to say that many heirloom varieties are making a comeback.
 Some stores specialize in heirloom seeds, and this is probably a great place to start.

 Heirloom varieties are classic favorites with some different advantages.
-Many of these exhibit very favorable characteristics such as unique colors, shapes, and flavor profiles.
+Many of these exhibit favorable characteristics such as unique colors, shapes, and flavor profiles.
 Some are naturally disease-resistant or drought-tolerant.
-There is a reason these particular varieties were passed down through families, from generation-to-generation.
+There is a reason these particular varieties were passed down through families, from generation to generation.
 If you are looking for something a little different, heirloom hollyhocks could be right for your garden.